elenced/SU-2025-SSD-Assigment/README.md

 5. Generate Report
 6. Exit

 Use the corresponding number keys to navigate the menu.
 When the user exists the program all player data is automatically saved to a JSON file.
-Then, a log entry is recorded in `activity_log.txt`.
+Then, a log entry is recorded in the 'activity_log.txt' file.
-All player data is stored frequently in a JSON file (`players.json`).
-Key actions are logged to a text file (`activity_log.txt`) to meet file I/O and persistence requirements.
+All player data is stored frequently in a JSON file (players.json).
+Key actions are logged to a text file (activity_log.txt) to meet file I/O and persistence requirements.

 ──────‧₊˚ Design Choices and Justification ‧₊──────